junickaquino/SW-React/readme.md

 - I was going to use AXIOS, but I figured out a way to fetch the data from API with a bearer token.
 - There was quite a few challenges I have experienced while building this, such as getting API data with the authentication as I haven't really done that before.
 There were also minor stuff I had some difficulty in handling, but I was able to provide some solutions.

+Some features I implemented:

+- Working like or heart button.
+- Working delete button for notifications, and will display a message when no more notifications to the user.
+- Working counter for the product quantity.
+It has a restriction where user cannot go less than 0.
+- Prices changes with the number of products inputted.
+- Working sizes buttons for the product, and will not allow the user to select unavailable ones.

 # Recommendations

 - Feel free to ask questions (jc@smartwave.ph) if any instruction is unclear.